k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

 ## Adding Broadway Flows to Delete the Entities

-Add Delete Broadway flows to delete the entities from the target environment based on the target LU tables.
+The select flows are automatically generated  by **TDMLUInit** or **createAllFromTemplates** flows and delete the entities from the target environment based on the target LU tables.

 Click for more information about how to add [Broadway Load and Delete flows to each LU](11_tdm_implementation_using_generic_flows.md).